Jung-Wei (Anna) Chen, DDS, MS, PhD

 Graduates of the certificate, MS degree program, and MSD degree program are educationally qualified to pursue certification by the American Board of Pediatric Dentistry.

-Required Applications and Admission Process
+Applications and Admission Process

-The Postdoctoral Dental Matching Program (Match) - The Loma Linda University Department of Pediatric Dentistry also participates in the Match program to help identify and "match" the preferences of applicants and the advanced education program a using rank order list of the applicants and the program. http://www.natmatch.com/dentres
+The Postdoctoral Dental Matching Program (Match) - The Loma Linda University Department of Pediatric Dentistry also participates in the Match program to help identify and "match" the preferences of applicants and the advanced education program using a rank order list of the applicants and the program. http://www.natmatch.com/dentres

 Invitation to interview - All completed applications that meet the minimum admissions requirements are reviewed (refer to Admissions Requirements below).
 The top candidates are invited for an interview by a selection committee composed of department faculty and outside faculty/administrators and chaired by the program director.

 Admissions Decisions - The program director presents the rank order for admission for discussion and approval by the Graduate Admissions Committee at the beginning of the winter quarter.
 That rank order is then submitted to the Match Program.
 Applicants and programs will receive the results of the "Match" directly from the Match Program.